leongrdic/wsl-alias/README.md

 $wsl_interactive == "0"     # a command was passed
 $wsl_interactive == "1"     # no commands passed
 ```
-This might be useful if you, for example, want to set up `ssh-agent`.
+This might be useful if, for example, you want to set up `ssh-agent`.
 You will only invoke it if the shell is interactive, there's no need otherwise.

 Setting an environment variable:
 ```
 export variable="value"
 ```

-If you need to execute a command as root, and don't want to get prompted for the password each time, use the `wsl_sudo` function:
+If you need to execute a command as root, and don't want to get prompted for the password each time you use an alias, use the `wsl_sudo` function:
 ```
 wsl_sudo "whoami"
 ```

 ## Auto mounting
-When you call any alias, your current directory is taken from Windows and translated into WSL path (e.g. `/mnt/c/Users`).
+When you call any alias, your current directory is taken from Windows and translated into a WSL path (e.g. `/mnt/c/Users`).
 Windows already does this but not for all drives.
-That's where `wsl-alias` comes in - we check if the drive isn't already mounted and do it - without prompting you for the root password!
+That's where `wsl-alias` comes in - we check if the drive isn't already mounted and do it without prompting you for the root password!

 As WSL only lives as long as its last session, you might not be able to access a drive if your current working directory is somewhere else but you're referencing the unmounted drive from the alias.
 That's why we provide you with a way to always mount your drive, whether you're just entering the interactive shell (using the default alias) or passing a command - add the following line to the `env.sh` file:
 ```